 MidTown Publishing is fortunate to have John Dufresne as a team member.
 He is a distinguished professor in the MFA Creative Writing program at Florida International University in Miami.
 John delivers podcasts on the craft of writing.
 He is well equipped for the task.
 His books on the subject, The Lie That Tells a Truth (Norton) and Is Life Like This?
 (Norton), are used in many university writing programs.
-He displays his literary talents through numerous works of fiction.
-His latest, No Regrets, Coyote (Norton) received a favorable review in the New York Times Sunday Book Review of August 2, 2013.
+His latest contribution What Would Chekhov Do [Revised Second Addition] will soon be published by MidTown Publishing.
 John is a frequent speaker at industry seminars, book fairs, writer retreats, and other author events.

 A more detailed look at his literary career appears below.